evansims/uximage/README.md

 **uxImage is yet another JavaScript library for doing wicked awesome responsive image stuff.** It handles fun things like:

 * Responsive image scaling based on the dimensions of the parent container.
-* Dynamically swapping out larger or smaller images based on predefined breakpoints.
+* Automatic swapping of larger or smaller images based on predefined breakpoints.
-* Swapping out images for Retina/HiDPI displays.
 * Lazily loading images when the user needs to see them, and unloading them when they don't (to conserve memory.)
 * Automatically using alternative WebP copies of images when the browser supports it (to save on bandwidth.)
-* Figuring out whether the visitor is on a slow connection (and showing smaller or heavily compressed images instead.)
+* Figuring out whether the visitor is on a slow connection (and optionally showing smaller or more heavily compressed images.)

 The library is intended to be as lightweight as possible and avoids imposing dependencies.
 You should be able to run it alongside any other frameworks or libraries without conflicts.
 However, as with other techniques out there, it requires you to adapt your markup.